How much does it cost to open a pho restaurant?

 In order to get a better and more accurate cost-to-open figure, you will want to think a little more about what you want to do.
 Here are some important considerations to help you develop a better estimate for your new pho restaurant.

 - A new pho restaurant can be built in two ways.
 One, you find an existing restaurant, acquire it, modify/improve on it, then open for business.
 Two, you build from scratch, putting in everything needed to open for business.
+There are pros and cons whether you choose one or the other.

 - At the lower end of the spectrum, it can be less than $100K if you can find an existing space that has been previously used as a restaurant, preferably Asian and sometime more specifically, Chinese restaurant.
 This means the space has proper hoods and grease traps in place, plus possibly usable equipment already installed.
 The good thing about this option is lower initial cash outlay, but you'll be limited by what's already there, and you may run into the exact problem why the previous business failed in the same spot.
+Otherwise it's time to spend more money to remodel to what you really need.

 So what's the answer?
 Well, nobody says restaurant business is easy.
-An aspiring pho restaurateur should spend the proper time developing as clearly as possible what her concept should be, then learn how to pull everything together to make it happen.
+An aspiring pho restaurateur should spend the proper time developing as clearly as possible what her concept should be, then learn how to integrate everything to make it happen.
 Cost estimate, recipe development, cooking procedures and operational concept are all important first steps as you ask the question "How much does it cost to open a pho restaurant?"

 The Two Key Factors: Planning and Execution